rstanchak/CarND-Traffic-Sign-Classifier-Project/README.md

 * Increased number of features in conv layers.
 With training and validation accuracy still stuck at less than 93%, I referred to the architecture from the LeNet paper and noted that the minimum conv features used were 38 in the first layer and 64 in the second layer.
 So to start, I bumped up my first and second layers to 36 and 64 features, respectively.
 This resulted in a marked jump in the training accuracy, which was now well above the 93% benchmark.
 The validation accuracy was around 91%.
 * Increased Epochs to 30.
 This was done because training and validation accuracy were continuing to improve after the first 10 epochs.
 This resulted in the training accuracy continuing to improve, but the validation accuracy plateaued around 91%.
 * Introduced dropout layer.
 This was done because the training accuracy after 30 epochs was above 99%, but the validation accuracy was stuck around 91%, which I took as evidence that the network was overfitting.
 The result after 30 epochs, is that the training set accuracy was 99.6% and the validation set accuracy was 95.3%.
 The benchmark of 93% validation accuracy had been attained.

+Unfortunately, due to external time constaints, I was not able to further investigate other optimizations so this was the final model.

 My final model results were:
 * training set accuracy of 99.6%